-Common Issues and NECC Exceptions to the AP Stylebook

-NECC Marketing Communications uses the Associated Press (AP) Style book.
+NECC Editorial Style Guide: Common Issues and NECC Exceptions to the AP Stylebook NECC Marketing Communications uses Associated Press (AP) Style guidelines.
 The latest AP Stylebook can be ordered through the college bookstore.
-Below are a few common issues, as well as a few limited exceptions to AP style.
-If you have any questions, please email us and we'll be happy to help.

-Academic Degrees

-It is associate degree, not associate's degree (no possessive), but it is bachelor's degree, master's degree (possessive).
-There is no possessive in Bachelor of Science or Master of Arts.

-EXAMPLE: John graduated in May with his associate degree.
+Below are a few common issues, as well as a few exceptions to the AP style.
+If you have any questions about AP style, please email us and we'll be happy to help.
+Academic Degrees It is associate degree, not associate's degree (no possessive), but it is bachelor's degree, master's degree (possessive).
+There is no possessive in Bachelor of Science or Master of Arts. example: John graduated in May with his associate degree.
 Mary graduated in May with her bachelor's degree.

-Academic Departments and College Offices

-Capitalize all departments and college offices.
+Academic Departments and College Offices Capitalize all departments and college offices.

-EXAMPLE: She works in the Office of Marketing Communications.
-He works in the One-Stop Student Center.

-NOTE: This is an exception to the AP Stylebook.

-Academic Programs

-Capitalize the names of academic programs when using the complete name.

-EXAMPLE: She was curious about the Business Management program and the Paralegal Studies program.

-Academic and Professional Titles

-Capitalize a title when it comes before a person's name.
-Do not capitalize a title that comes after a person's name.
+example: She works in the Marketing Communications Department.
+He works in the One-Stop. note: This is an exception to the AP Stylebook.
+Academic Programs Capitalize the names of academic programs when using the complete name. example: She was curious about the Business Management Program and the Paralegal Studies Program.
+Academic and Professional Titles Capitalize a title when it comes before a person's name.
+Do not capitalize a title that comes after a person's name. example: President David Hartleb addressed the graduates.

-EXAMPLE: President Lane Glenn addressed the graduates.
-Lane Glenn, president, addressed the graduates.
+David Hartleb, president, addressed the graduates.

-Advisor

-Use advisor, not adviser

-EXAMPLE: An academic advisor will help you choose your classes.

-NOTE: This is an exception to the AP Stylebook.

-Alumnus/Alumni; Alumna/Alumnae

-When referring to a male graduate of the college, use alumnus (alumni when plural).
+Advisor Use advisor, not adviser example: An academic advisor will help you pick out your classes. note: This is an exception to the AP Stylebook.
+Alumnus/Alumni; Alumna/Alumnae When referring to a male graduate of the college, use alumnus (alumni when plural).
 When referring to a female graduate of the college, use alumna (alumnae when plural).
-When referring to non-binary graduates, use alum or alums.
-When referring to a group of graduates of any gender identity, use alumni.

-EXAMPLE: Joe is an alumnus of the college.
+When referring to a group of male and female graduates, use alumni. example: Joe was an alumnus of the college.
 He and other alumni were attending the event.

-Campus, College

-Capitalize the word campus when using it with Haverhill Campus, Lawrence Campus.
+Campus, College Capitalize the word campus when using it with Haverhill Campus, Lawrence Campus.
 Do not capitalize the word campus when used on its own.
 Capitalize the word college only when used with Northern Essex Community College.
-Do not capitalize the word college when used on its own (as a common noun).

-EXAMPLE: The info session was held on the Lawrence Campus.
+Do not capitalize the word college when used on its own (as a common noun). example: The info session was held on the Lawrence Campus.

-The info session was held at Northern Essex
+The info session was held at Northern Essex Community College.

-Community College.

 The info session was held on campus.